-In preparing for a future in either Graduate studies or individual art production, the undergraduate BFA student requires "capstone" courses, which allow for more independent expression, examination, and research for their own body of work.
+In preparing for a future in either teaching ceramics or individual art production, the graduate ceramics student requires "capstone" courses which allow for more independent expression, examination, and research for their own body of work.
 These classes allow for that independence in subject matter and technique while still providing the guidance and critical insight of a professor in the field.
-The goals and objectives of the courses will be determined collaboratively between the professor and student with a mutual focus on the student's long-term career goals in their medium.
+The goals and objectives of the course will be determined collaboratively between the professor and student with a mutual focus on the student's long-term career goals in their medium.